dragonguide/dragonguide/dragon-code.md

 ## Revision

 The Revised Dragon Code, also shortened to DC2 or referred to as "Dragon Code 2", is a revised version based upon the original ("Version 1") Dragon Code.
 It has some differences that are not backwards compatible.
 All Revised Dragon Codes start with ``DC2`` instead of ``DC``.

-## Site

-Though the code has stood the test of time, most sites hosting any information about it have long been shut down.
-The very site you are viewing right now is an effort by yours truly, [Bluefire](https://bluefi.re), to keep the code's documentation online.
-It can freely be cloned and hosted on one's own web server if desired.
-This way, mirrors of the site can be created, keeping Dragon Code accessible for everybody.

 # Guide
 The code itself consists of a number of tags that represent various characteristics.
 These tags start with a symbol that indicates what the tag represents, and are followed by other symbols that indicate the strength of (or otherwise modify) that characteristic.
 The most common modifiers are the + and - symbols, the number of which determines how strong (or weak) that characteristic is.